Adaptive numerical designs for the calibration of computer codes: Adaptive designs for calibration

-As the variance of the Gaussian process decreases on the space $\mb{X}_f\times\mathcal{T}$, the approximated posterior distribution (\ref{Bayescalib}) comes close to the target posterior distribution (\ref{eq4}), which justifies (\ref{firstcrit}).
-Yet, a better way might perhaps consist in aiming for a reduction of the GPE uncertainty at an input location $(\mb{x^{\star}},\ms{\hat{\theta}_{k+1}})$ where the code $y_{\ms{\theta}}(\mb{x}^{\star})$ is highly variable over $\ms{\theta}$, meaning that $\mb{x}^{\star}$ is important for calibration.
+As the variance of the Gaussian process decreases on the space $\mb{X}^f\times\mathcal{T}$, the SPD (\ref{Bayescalib}) gets closer to the APD (\ref{eq4}), which justifies (\ref{firstcrit}).
+Yet, a better way might perhaps consist in aiming for a reduction of the GPE uncertainty at an input location $(\mb{x^{\star}},\ms{\hat{\theta}}_{k+1})$ where the code $y_{\ms{\theta}}(\mb{x}^{\star})$ is highly variable with respect to $\ms{\theta}$, meaning that $\mb{x}^{\star}$ is influential for calibration.
 We thus introduce a second criterion which does a trade-off between the calibration goal and (\ref{firstcrit}).
 A normalized version of it is written as